RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

 ## Main server configuration

-Primary configuration file is `cloudbeaver.conf`.
+The primary configuration file is `cloudbeaver.conf`.
 By default it is placed in folder `/etc/cloudbeaver/`.
-But in most cases it is redefined for each server by command line parameter `-web-config <config-file-path>`.
+But in most cases it is redefined for each server by the command line parameter `-web-config <config-file-path>`.
-Server configuration is in JSONC format (JSON with comments and without redundant quotes).
-It can be parsed by the most of JSON parsers in lenient mode.
+The server configuration is in JSONC format (JSON with comments and without redundant quotes).
+It can be parsed by most of the JSON parsers in lenient mode.

 Typical configuration:
 ```js